NREL/Keithley_GPT/README.md

 Python module and gui for controlling Keithley 2400 series SMUs

 ## DE
-Numba-compatible implementation of the self-adaptive differential evolution algorithm
+Numba-compatible implementation of the self-adaptive differential evolution algorithm, introduced by Brest, Janez, et al. in "Self-adapting control parameters in differential evolution: A comparative study on numerical benchmark problems."
+IEEE transactions on evolutionary computation 10.6 (2006): 646-657

 ## GUI
 Graphical User interface (ChatGPT-crafted)